greg-md/php-orm/README.md

 }
 ```

-Now, let's instantiate that model:

-> The only thing you need is a [Database Connection](#database-connection---quick-start).
+Now, let's instantiate that model.
+The only thing you need is a [Database Connection](#database-connection---quick-start):

 ```php
 // Initialize the model.